 To schedule an initial appointment (also referred to as an intake appointment), students can either come to the Counseling Center, located on the second floor of the Guerrieri Student Union (Room 263), or they can call the Center (410-543-6070).
 When arriving at the Center for scheduled intake appointments, students are asked to complete intake paperwork after which they meet with a counselor.
 This entire initial appointment typically takes between 60 to 90 minutes to complete and so students should plan to be at the Center for a minimum of 90 minutes to insure appropriate service.

 We provide out-patient therapy to students through a variety of modalities.
 Out-patient treatment allows you as a student to receive weekly therapy appointments.
 You can also meet less often depending on your identified goals or may be seen for additional sessions based on counselor recommendations.
 If you require more intensive or frequent treatment on an ongoing basis, you will likely be referred to another agency that can provide intensive out-patient or in-patient treatment.
-To begin counseling services, start by scheduling an intake appointment.
+To learn more about our services please go to our Clinical Services.